The Lord Chandos Letter: Biographical and cultural content

 The Lord Chandos Letter stands in stark contrast to Hofmannsthal's early works and poetry.
 He was a poet who had a command over language in his early poetry centered on the “inner self” that had characterized his time as a member of the elite literary circle Young Vienna ("Jung-Wien").
 Instead, in his writing The Lord Chandos Letter, Hofmannsthal abandons poetry and his work on aesthetics much to the disappointment of his readers.

 The Lord Chandos Letter was written during the fin de siècle, a clash between the old social order and a development of new thought and means of expression.
-Central figures of the movement such as Hofmannsthal, Sigmund Freud, Ernst Mach and Ludwig Wittgenstein witnessed the transformation of society but were dismayed by their inability to effect change in a modern society that was “hopelessly pluralistic; lacking in cohesion or direction”.
+Central figures of this era such as Hofmannsthal, Sigmund Freud, Ernst Mach and Ludwig Wittgenstein witnessed the transformation of society but were dismayed by their inability to effect change in a modern society that was “hopelessly pluralistic; lacking in cohesion or direction”.

 In his letter, Hofmannsthal mentions a sickness of the mind which emerged from the inability of language to sufficiently express oneself amidst social and political turmoil.
 The preoccupation with a crisis of language is most famously recognized in his Lord Chandos Letter.

 Hofmannsthal's position on the subject of language closely resembled that of Ludwig Wittgenstein who dominated the discussion of the critique of language for nearly a century in Viennese society.
 Wittgenstein admired Hofmannsthal's work, especially The Lord Chandos Letter in which Hofmannsthal anticipated Wittgenstein's idea that “language is the limit of our world”.
 The seemingly incompatible relationship between language and experience is a motif of twentieth century European works and manifested itself in art and music from Gustav Klimt and Arnold Schoenberg respectively.